A guide to human resource metrics

 Return on investment (ROI)

-Knowing your return on investment (ROI) is key to making strategic decisions for your organization.
+Knowing your return on investment (ROI) is key to making informed business decisions for your organization.
 ROI is a performance measure used to evaluate the efficiency of an investment.

 How do I calculate return on investment (ROI)?

-To calculate ROI, the payback (return) of an investment is divided by the cost of the investment and multiplied by 100 to get a percentage.
+To calculate ROI, divide the payback (return) of an investment by the cost of the investment and multiply by 100 to get a percentage.

 Tips for tracking human resource metrics